mozilla-services/socorro/docs/addaservice.rst

 implementation class will be named ``Crashes`` and it will have a method called ``get_comments``.
 If you want to simply return products, use the URL ``/products``, name your implementation ``Products`` and have a ``get`` method.
+The second part of the url, the method, is optional.
+If omitted, the implementation class is expected to have a method that matches the HTTP method used.
+For example ``GET /android-devices/``, when configured to the implementation class ``AndroidDevices`` will thus attempt to execute the ``AndroidDevices.get()`` method.
+Similarly, if you did ``POST /android-devices/`` it will execute ``AndroidDevices.post()``.

 That's the theory anyway.
 If your service just doesn't fit in that model, feel free to make up a URL that looks like the other services.
 Simple rules to